vcameron1/Metapop_ms/manuscript/manuscript.md

 *Expected environmental changes have motivated important advancements in distribution modelling.*
 Climate change has already prompted species to shift their range toward higher latitudes and elevations (Parmesan 2006, Chen et al. 2011).
-To protect ecosystems, we need to predict how communities will be affected to coordinate efficient conservation actions.
+To protect ecosystems, we need to predict how species distributions and communities will be affected.
 Commonly used models are most often statistical and based on the relationship between abiotic conditions and current species distribution.
-They present several limitations to their ability to model distribution dynamics while they mostly assume single species with restrictive assumptions for dispersal processes.
+They present several limitations in their ability to model distribution dynamics while they mostly assume single species with restrictive assumptions for dispersal processes.
 More flexible, but similar models have been proposed to study the role of spatial and biotic sources of complexity in shaping species distributions (j-SDMs; Pollock et al. 2014, Warton 2015).
 However, they lack grounding in theoretical ecology and present difficulties when extrapolated to new environmental conditions.
 Our current lack of knowledge and tools for the prediction of species distribution responses to environmental changes poses serious limitations on the efficiency of future conservation actions.